Ericsson/dataplanebook/_sources/glossary.rst.txt

       A data plane fast path application that on average spends relativily many CPU clock cycles and other hardware resources for every packet.

+   Huge Pages
+      The virtual address space is divided into pages, usually 4 kB in size.
+The hardware keeps a cache of translation between virtual and physical in a Translation Look-aside Buffer (TLB).
+      For applications accessing a large amount of memory (i.e., with a large working set size), the TLB cache may be missed, causing expensive traps to the kernel.
+Increasing the page size for part of the virtual memory is a way to avoid this issue.
+Such pages are often very much large (e.g., 2 MB or 1 GB), and thus are often referred to as "huge pages".

+   ISA
+      An Instruction Set Architecture (ISA) specifies the interface between software and the CPU hardware.
+The ISA defines things like the available machine language instructions (and how they are encoded), registers, data types and memory models.

    Layer 2
       The data link layer is the second layer in OSI model, and handles data transmission between different nodes on the same physical